elemel/fungeoneer/chapters/01-wallflower.md

 The directions on the map are right for east, down for south, left for west, and up for north.

-You discover a small contraption wrapped inside the map: a hypnotic timepiece, heavy for its size.
-After each tick of the clockwork, you are compelled to step forward if possible, and to turn only when instructed.
+You discover a heavy little contraption wrapped inside the map: a hypnotic timepiece.
+You slip it into a vest pocket, close to your heart.
+After every tick of the clockwork, you are compelled to step forward if possible, and to turn only when instructed.
 Stepping onto floor tiles (marked `.` on the map) has no particular effect.
-You slip the timepiece into a pocket on your vest.

 The dungeon contains wall tiles: left-turners (marked `[`), right-turners (marked `]`), and halters (marked `#`).
 Whenever you would step onto a wall tile, stay in front of the wall and turn in place.
 This still counts as a tick.
 For a left-turner, turn 90 degrees to the left.
 For a right-turner, turn 90 degrees to the right.
 For a halter, turn 0 degrees, in effect halting indefinitely.